GeoMotionGPT: Geometry-Aligned Motion Understanding with Large Language Models: Experiment

 \subsection{Experimental Settings}

 All experiments are conducted on a single NVIDIA B200 GPU.
-We evaluate three representative language models with different scales and architectures, including GPT-2~\cite{gpt2}, Qwen 3-0.6B~\cite{qwen3}, and LLaMA 3.2--1B~\cite{llama3.2}.
-For GPT2, we adopt full-parameter fine-tuning due to its relatively small model size.
-For the larger models, Qwen 3-0.6B and LLaMA 3.2-1B, we employ parameter-efficient fine-tuning using Low-Rank Adaptation (LoRA)~\cite{hu2022lora} to reduce memory consumption and training cost while maintaining competitive performance.
-When LoRA is enabled, we use a rank of 16 with a scaling factor of 32.
+We evaluate three language backbones: GPT-2~\cite{gpt2}, Qwen 3-0.6B~\cite{qwen3}, and LLaMA 3.2--1B~\cite{llama3.2}.
+GPT-2 is fully fine-tuned, while Qwen 3-0.6B and LLaMA 3.2-1B are adapted with LoRA~\cite{hu2022lora}.

-All models are trained and evaluated on the HumanML3D dataset~\cite{humanml3d}, a large-scale benchmark for text-driven human motion understanding and generation.
-We follow the official preprocessing pipeline provided by the HumanML3D repository, representing each motion frame as a 263-dimensional feature vector.
-Each motion instance is paired with three text captions.
+All models are trained and evaluated on two standard benchmarks: HumanML3D~\cite{humanml3d} and KIT-ML~\cite{plappert2016kit}.
+HumanML3D is a large-scale benchmark for text-driven human motion understanding and generation; we follow its official preprocessing pipeline and represent each motion frame as a 263-dimensional feature vector, where each motion instance is paired with three text captions.
+KIT-ML is a widely used benchmark with more diverse action descriptions, which provides a complementary testbed for cross-dataset evaluation.

-During training, we use the AdamW optimizer~\cite{loshchilov2018decoupled} with an initial learning rate of $1\times10^{-4}$ and apply a cosine scheduler.
-At test time, we strictly follow the evaluation protocol and experimental settings defined in MotionGPT3~\cite{motiongpt3} to ensure fair and consistent comparison with prior work.
+We follow the evaluation protocol of MotionGPT3~\cite{motiongpt3} for fair comparison.
+Detailed optimization hyperparameters and adaptation settings are provided in Appendix~\ref{sec:appendix_dvq}.